-This is a wonderful and scenic climb near St Jean-de-Maurienne which we consider to be the center of one of the great climbing areas of the world ( Saint-Jean-de-Maurienne).
-There are 3 routes to the Col de la Croix de Fer (Pass of the Cross) and we have charted those in the “Routes in Area” selection for this Climb Page.
+This is a wonderful and scenic climb near Saint Jean-de-Maurienne, which we consider to be the center of one of the great climbing areas of the world (Saint-Jean-de-Maurienne).
+There are three routes to the Col de la Croix de Fer (name means “Pass of the Cross”) and we have charted those in the “Routes in Area” selection for this Climb Page.
 The northern approach to this pass is by far the most difficult of the three.
-The climb is often feature in, and thus made famous by, the Tour de France.
+The climb is often featured in, and thus made famous by, the Tour de France.

-Overlap Col du Glandon for the first 12 km
+Overlap Col du Glandon for the first 19.6 km.

-Final 3 km is strictly Croix de Fer
+Final 3.5 km is strictly Croix de Fer.

 TOUR DE FRANCE

 It was on the Croix de Fer on Stage 18 (July 22) of the 1986 Tour de France that Greg Lemond and Bernard Hinault distanced themselves from the all others and dueled for the stage win.
-Hinault, in search of what would have been a record 6th Tour victory, was trying to make up 3 minutes lost the day earlier to Lemond on the Col d’Izoard on Stage 17 attacked on Col du Galibier and Croix de Fer but could not shake Lemond and the two crossed the line in the same time with Hinault winning the stage, but Lemond the tour.
+Hinault, in search of what would have been a record sixth Tour victory, was trying to make up three minutes lost the day earlier to Lemond on the Col d’Izoard on Stage 17.
+He attacked on Col du Galibier and Croix de Fer but could not shake Lemond and the two crossed the line in the same time with Hinault winning the stage, but Lemond the tour.

-Gred Lemond on the Croix de Fer in 1989 (his second of 3 TdF wins)
+Greg Lemond on the Croix de Fer in 1989 (his second of three TdF wins).